Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 Common challenges in setting sales objectives

-The majority of the sales reps spend most of their time on non-revenue-generating activities.
+The majority of sales reps spend most of their time on non-revenue-generating activities.

-The high percentage is often due to unrealistic goals, a rise in menial tasks, and other underlying challenges that stop companies from setting frictionless sales objectives.
+This high percentage is often due to unrealistic goals, an increase in menial tasks, and other underlying challenges that hinder companies from setting frictionless sales objectives.

 Some of the major sales challenges that sales professionals face are:

-Sales managers need to define clear sales objectives with a strategy to achieve the desired sales goal.
+Sales managers need to define clear sales objectives with a strategy to achieve the desired sales goals.

 This way, it would be easier to overcome the majority of challenges coming their way.